Text2Grad: Reinforcement Learning from Natural Language Feedback: Related Work

 \paragraph{Natural language feedback at inference time} A complementary line of research keeps feedback in natural language but applies it only while the model is running.
 ReAct interleaves chain of thought reasoning with tool use to refine answers in question answering and text games \citep{yao2023react}.
-Reflexion stores self generated critiques between attempts and improves coding and decision tasks \citep{shinn2023reflexion}.
-Language Feedback Training incorporates human written refinements during supervised fine tuning \citep{ouyang2022training}.
+Reflexion stores self-generated critiques between attempts and improves coding and decision tasks \citep{shinn2023reflexion}.
+Language Feedback Training incorporates human-written refinements during supervised fine-tuning \citep{ouyang2022training}.
 Surveys categorize the many emerging feedback formats \citep{fernandes2023bridging,liang2024can}.
 These methods lift interpretability and sometimes quality, yet the model weights stay frozen, so lessons are not retained and error corrections must be rediscovered each time \citep{pan2024feedback,sharma2024critical}.
+Learning from Natural Language Feedback \citep{chen2024learning} uses free-form feedback to produce refined sequences and then imitation learns on those refinements under a supervised/KL view; the learning signal remains sequence-level targets derived from edited outputs.